Nostalgic riding fun with brass music: The Krinoline

 The Krinoline (Crinoline) promises nostalgic riding fun with its own brass band.
 If you’ve never gone for a ride, you’re missing out.

-Krinoline for backseat drivers: like a hoop skirt
+Crinoline for Gscheidhaferl: Like a hoop skirt